“Right to Know” Information

 ECC student achievement data

-Student achievement (including retention, graduation, transfer and employment rates) is important to ECC.
+Student achievement (including retention, graduation, transfer, and employment rates) is important to ECC.
 Student cohort retention rates are tracked and reported to the National Center for Education Statistics via the Integrated Postsecondary Education Data System (IPEDS) each spring.
-The most recent IPEDS submission reports on the fall-to-fall retention rate of fall 2014 first-time, full-time students.
-The fall 2014 IPEDS cohort consisted of 310 students; 158 students (51 percent) of the cohort enrolled during fall 2015.
+The most recent IPEDS submission reports on the fall-to-fall retention rate of fall 2020 first-time, full-time students.
+The fall 2020 IPEDS cohort consisted of 251 students; 148 students (59 percent) of the cohort enrolled during fall 2021 (graduates included).

 The 150% (three-year) graduation rate is also reported via IPEDS.
-For Ellsworth Community College students who first entered, full-time, in the fall 2012, 25 percent graduated within 150 percent of normal completion time; the transfer rate for the fall 2012 cohort was 38 percent.
-Student-athletes who first entered on a full-time basis during fall 2012 had a graduation rate of 35 percent.
+For Ellsworth Community College degree-seeking students who first entered, full-time, in the fall of 2018, 36 percent graduated within 150 percent of normal completion time; the transfer rate for the fall 2018 cohort was 28 percent.
+Student-athletes who first entered on a full-time basis during fall 2018 had a graduation rate of 66 percent.

 Campus safety and security

 Campus crime statistics are available through the Dean of Student Affairs’ Office (Gentle Student Center, room 223) and Provost’s Office (Gentle Student Center, room 220) or by going to http://nces.ed.gov/collegenavigator and searching for Ellsworth Community College.

 The most current ECC security and fire safety data can be viewed here: IVCCD Annual Security & Fire Safety Report; a printed copy may be requested through the Dean of Student Affairs’ Office.

 Ellsworth Community College takes seriously the safety of its students and guests.
 We have a separate web page devoted to information about Title IX, which pertains to sexual assault, sexual harassment, domestic/dating violence, stalking and related crimes.